 Why ARE window cleaners SO harmful to you and your family?

-Our pursuit is so strong that on a single day in 1997, in a single state (California), over 102 TONS (that is equivalent to over 800,000 QUARTS) of glass cleaner was sold.
+Our pursuit of clean windows is so strong that on a single day in 1997, in a single state (California), over 102 TONS (that is equivalent to over 800,000 QUARTS) of glass cleaner was sold.
 In short, A LOT of window cleaner is consumed.

 Unfortunately the ingredients make window cleaner harmful to you and your family!

 Cleaning ingredients vary in the type of health hazard they pose.
 Some cause acute, or immediate, hazards such as skin or respiratory irritation, watery eyes, or chemical burns, while others are associated with chronic, or long-term, effects such as cancer.
-Since chemicals in cleaning products are not required to be listed on the packages, we do not know what harmful ingredients are used in a particular window cleaner product we purchase.
+Since chemicals in cleaning products are not required to be listed on the packages, we do not know which harmful active ingredient in window cleaner is used in a particular window cleaner product we purchase.

 To make them work, window cleaners that are not green cleaning products may contain one or more of the following harmful ingredients: